argyle77/tensorPattern/README.txt

-Tensor pattern generation - Version 3.3.0 - SDL mixer with save/recall (broken).
+Tensor pattern generation - Version 3.4.0 - SDL mixer with save/recall (broken).

-"Fuck Your Day!"
+SDL window shows preview and list of controls.

+"Be the light you wish to see in the world."

 This pattern outputs as UDP to the tensor wall.
 There is a preview window using SDL.

-Controls keys are printed to the console with <ctrl> m, <alt> m, <ctrl> <alt> m.
+Controls keys are listed next to the preview.
 Unmodified keys, backspace, esc, return alter the text buffer.

 Build instructions: